2026 Los Angeles County elections

-The 2026 Los Angeles County elections are scheduled to held on November 3, 2026, in Los Angeles County, California, with nonpartisan blanket primary elections for certain offices being held on June 2.
+The 2026 Los Angeles County elections are scheduled to be held on November 3, 2026, in Los Angeles County, California, with nonpartisan primary elections for certain offices being held on June 2.
 Two of the five seats of the Board of Supervisors are up for election, as well as two of the countywide elected officials, the Sheriff and the Assessor.

 Municipal elections in California are officially nonpartisan; candidates' party affiliations do not appear on the ballot.

 Board of Supervisors

 Two of the five seats of the Los Angeles County Board of Supervisors are up for election to four-year terms.
 Incumbent supervisor Lindsey Horvath is eligible for re-election to a second term, while supervisor Hilda Solis is term-limited and barred from running for a fourth term.

 Sheriff

 Incumbent sheriff Robert Luna was first elected in 2022 with 61.3% of the vote, defeating Alex Villanueva in his bid for re-election.
 Luna declared his intention to run for re-election in November 2024 amidst speculation that he would step down due to health complications.

+In the June primary, Luna failed to earn a majority of votes cast, sending him to the November runoff against Villanueva, setting up a rematch of the 2022 election.
+Luna is seeking to become the first Los Angeles County Sheriff to win re-election since Lee Baca was elected to his fourth term in 2010.